sagaxyz/node-infra/README.md

 - [mainnet only] Request quota increase on AWS for `Inbound or outbound rules per security group` to `500`
 - Hosted zone on route53 we can use to expose SPC.
 We suggest a saga.* subdomain

-*⚠️ If deploying mainning make sure AWS rules per security group are increased to 500.
+*⚠️ If deploying mainnet make sure AWS rules per security group are increased to 500.
 This might take days and will break the mainnet deployment ⚠️*

 **NOTE:** The user is only used for the provisioning.
 It is possible to deactivate the user after deploying the cluster for the first time, unless infra changes are required.
 Follow [this guide](link) to create a specific user/role to access the cluster.